juanesarango/x-graph/README.md

 # x-graph

-Interactive tool and database to store and draw nodes of entrepreunership networking contacts and partners.
+Interactive tool and database to store and draw nodes of entrepreunership networking contacts and partners, using cytoscape.